The market for minimally invasive devices had an estimated value of $20 billion in 2018.

 Minimally invasive medical devices are being used to improve patient outcomes around the world.

-Knowing the difference between minimally invasive devices and other types of medical devices can help you develop an understanding of the market as a whole.
+Knowing the difference between these devices and other types of medical devices can help you develop an understanding of the market as a whole.

 To learn more about how ATL can help you with your next minimally invasive device project, click the button below.